 Student Loans: It's Not Free Money

 For most college students, student loans have turned into a necessary evil.
-The typical 2015 graduate owed $35,051, the most ever, Kantrowitz says.
+The typical 2019 graduate owed around $31,000 - certainly a pretty penny.
 For many students, borrowing is the only way to pay for college.
 Student loans can make perfect sense; college grads earn more than those without degrees.
-But it’s crucial that if you do borrow, you do so wisely and responsibly.
+But it's crucial that if you do borrow, you do so wisely and responsibly.

 - If you already have student loans, review that debt so you know where you stand.